McGranahanLab/Noncoding_drivers_Nextflow/README.md

 #### Inventories
 - `patients_inventory`: a path to the inventory file, i.e.
-`'data/inventory/inventory_patients.csv'` providing detailed information about all participants (patients) in the cohort(s).
+`'data/inventory/inventory_patients.csv'` provides detailed information about all participants (patients) in the cohort(s).
 See [patients inventory table](#patients-inventory-table) section for more details.
 - `analysis_inventory`: a path to the inventory file, i.e.
 `'data/inventory/inventory_analysis.csv'`.
-The table links together cohorts of tumor subtypes, genomic regions of interest and software to be applied to the regions.
+The table links together cohorts of tumour subtypes, genomic regions of interest and software to be applied to the regions.
 See
 [analysis inventory table](#analysis-inventory-table) section for more details.
 - `blacklist_inventory`: a path to the inventory file, i.e.